Bullying: Taking Action to Stop the Abuse

 - Changes in eating habits

-- Losing interest in friends, avoiding activities with peers, or suddenly
+- Losing interest in friends, avoiding activities with peers, or suddenly having fewer friends

 - Fear of going to school or other places